duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 If the positions of your duckies and watchtower in Rviz make no sense, there is probably an issue among but not limited to the following:
     - April tag recognition is off and gives out weird transforms
     - Time delays between different input (watchtowers, duckies) will lead to disconnected graphs that will not be useful.
 The whole idea is that the graph build and interpolates measures based on their time stamps.
 If differents actors are not synchronized or if one has delay, it will lead to bad results
     - Optimization might take to long because of discrepencies in the graph.
-Check the argument `verbose` in the optimisation in transform_listener_ros.py
+To get info on the optimization itself, check the argument `optim_verbose` in graph_builder.launch

 ### April tags printed may be of wrong size